Detailscool/ZRefreshing/README.md

 # ZRefreshing

-ZRefreshing is a simple swift Refreshing Control.
+ZRefreshing is a simple Refreshing Control for swift.

 # Installation
 ## CocoaPods